Witiko/doctoral-thesis/main.md

 ## Competitions
 \label{sec:competitions}

-Even though the idea of digital mathematical libraries dates back to the 2002, it wasn't until ten years later until the first informal competition of math information retrieval engines took place.
+↑ Even though the idea of digital mathematical libraries dates back to the 2002, it wasn't until ten years later until the first competitions of math information retrieval systems took place, see Figure \vref{fig:competitions}.

-% Ganttův diagram jednotlivých soutěží (TODO ilustrace)
+ /figures/competitions.tex

 During 2003--2015, thirteen *International Conferences on Mathematical Knowledge Management (MKM)* [@asperti2003mathematical] have been held and